How to Build Generative AI Solutions: A Step-by-Step Guide

 The types of data depend on the problem you’re solving.
 For example, in intext generation, you need large text datasets.

-For image generation, high-quality labeled image data is required.
+High-quality labeled image data is required for image generation.
 Similarly, audio generation needs a diverse set of sound or speech samples.

 The key is having sufficient, high-quality data that reflects the diversity of use cases.